 - The College Success Strategies (GS 104) course helps students develop good study habits like time management, note-taking, test preparation, and most importantly, critical reading, writing, and thinking skills.

 - The Academic Coaching Program (ACP) offers individual coaching for students on academic warning or probation.

 - The Center for Accessibility and Disability Resources works to guarantee all students with documented disabilities equal access to an education limited only by personal ability and not by disability, and supports students in obtaining reasonable accommodations.

-- The Modern Language Resource Center (MLRC) offers free tutoring and conversation practice in French, German, Latin, and Spanish.
+- The Modern Language Resource Center (MLRC) offers free tutoring and conversation practice in German, Latin, and Spanish.

 - The Alton L. Wilmer Writing Center offers a broad range of free tutorial services to help improve writing skills.